Introduction

 Payment History Tracking: Access your complete payment history anytime.
 Export all records in one click when tax season arrives.

-Easy Document Export: Generate a comprehensive report of all your rent payments for the year, ready to submit to FIRS or your employer's HR department.
+Easy Document Export: Generate a full report of all your rent payments for the year, ready to submit to FIRS or your employer's HR department.

 Secure Storage: All your receipts and agreements are stored securely in the cloud, accessible from any device.